apache/yunikorn-site/docs/user_guide/workloads/run_nvidia.md

 -->

 ## Yunikorn with NVIDIA GPUs
-This guide gives an overview of how to set up NVIDIA Device Plugin which enable user to run GPUs with Yunikorn, for more details please check [**Kubernetes with GPUs**](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html#option-2-installing-kubernetes-using-kubeadm).
+This guide gives an overview of how to set up NVIDIA Device Plugin which enable user to run GPUs with Yunikorn, for more details please check [**NVIDIA device plugin for Kubernetes**](https://github.com/NVIDIA/k8s-device-plugin#nvidia-device-plugin-for-kubernetes).

 ### Prerequisite
-Before following the steps below, Yunikorn need to deploy on the [**Kubernetes with GPUs**](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html#install-kubernetes).
+Before following the steps below, Yunikorn need to deploy on the Kubernetes with GPUs.

 ### Install NVIDIA Device Plugin
 Add the nvidia-device-plugin helm repository.